You are looking at the documentation of a prior release. To read the documentation of the latest release, please

 Note: Steps for reconfiguring TLS of PerconaXtraDB

-is same as PerconaXtraDBCluster
+Standaloneis same as PerconaXtraDBCluster.

 Deploy PerconaXtraDB without TLS

 In this section, we are going to deploy a PerconaXtraDB Cluster database without TLS.
-In the next few sections we will reconfigure TLS using PerconaXtraDBOpsRequest
+In the next few sections we will reconfigure TLS using PerconaXtraDBOpsRequest CRD.
+Below is the YAML of the PerconaXtraDB CR that we are going to create,

 apiVersion: kubedb.com/v1